theserverlessway/aws-baseline/README.md

 ## Deleting default VPCs

 Deleting all default VPCs from your account should be one of the first steps you take.
 The make task `delete-default-vpcs` will remove them across all regions with the currently exported credentials.
 So either set the credentials or the profile through [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) and start the command.
 It will run inside of the baseline docker container so you don't need any tools installed on your system.

+## License

+The AWS Baseline is published under the Apache License Version 2.0.

+## Contributing
+If you want to Contribute features, propose changes or report bugs please open an issue and fill out the issue template.
+The more context the better.
+Make sure that before you implement a specific enhancement to create an issue to discuss it first so we can get on the same page before any time is spent on implementing it.
+Thanks for helping out!